Chairman: Frank Dennis, Swiss Water Decaffeinated Coffee Co.

 Swiss Water Decaffeinated Coffee Co.

-Grounds for Health President of the Board
+Grounds for Health Chairman of the Board

 Frank is President and CEO of Swiss Water Decaffeinated, and has over 20 years experience leading the development of consumer food brands in North America and internationally.
 Previously, Frank worked with Tetra Pak Australia, Braun Canada, and Kraft Canada in various sales and marketing roles.
 The majority of his career has been focused in the mainstream and specialty coffee industry driving the growth and profitability of brands such as Maxwell House, The Nabob Coffee Co., Second Cup and, for the past 10 years, as CEO of Swiss Water, a premium green coffee decaffeination process and consumer brand.